 48 The deadline was originally 23 March 2020 and was deferred to 26 May 2020 given the extraordinary suspension of activities imposed by the COVID-19 public health emergency, as the provisions of art.
-83 of Law Decree no. 18/2020 and art.
-36, paragraph 1 of Law Decree no. 23/2020 established the extraordinary suspension of civil, criminal and tax proceedings for the period between 9 March 2020 and 11 May 2020.
+83 of Law decree no. 18/2020 and art.
+36, paragraph 1 of Law decree no. 23/2020 established the extraordinary suspension of civil, criminal and tax proceedings for the period between 9 March 2020 and 11 May 2020.

-Commercial sectors.
+NBI designs innovative processes and systems, creates plant engineering solutions - including civil works - and provides Maintenance and Energy Services, especially in the Health, Infrastructure, Industry, Management and Commercial sectors.
 It is active both in Italy and abroad, where it operates in synergy with the other Astaldi Group companies, offering specialised support mainly in Chile and Turkey.

 On 5 November 2018, NBI initiated a separate composition with creditors on a going concern basis procedure before the Court of Rome, filing a specific appeal pursuant to art.
 161, paragraph 6, of the Bankruptcy Law.
-See § "Composition with creditors on a going concern basis as per Article 186-bis of the Bankruptcy Law" for more information.
+See § "Composition with creditors on a going concern basis as per article 186-bis of the Bankruptcy Law" for more information.
 Here, it is worth noting that the Court of Rome published its order approving the NBI composition with creditors on 9 October 2020.
 The order, issued without opposition as prescribed by Article 180, paragraph 3 of the Bankruptcy Law, is not subject to appeal and, therefore, must be considered irrevocable and immediately enforceable.
 The approval sanctioned the return of NBI to a performing condition.